-What About a Private Lender?
+What About Private Lenders?

 Another Source of Small Business Financing

 As most small business owners can tell you, even with a great business idea backed by a solid business plan it can be very difficult to obtain bank financing.
 Financial institutions are notoriously reluctant to provide debt financing to small businesses unless adequate collateral is available - statistically, the small business loan approval rate is less than 25%.
 Fortunately many of these businesses are ultimately able to obtain small business financing from private lenders.

 Private Lenders Can Also Provide Financing